Skip to main content

 Alzheimer’s or arthritis are two examples of conditions that can lead to functional incontinence.

-However this type of UI is less common in women.
+This type of UI is less common in women than other types.

 This can be anything from caffeine or alcohol consumption to a urinary tract infection or many other short term afflictions.